ONE WAY OR ANOTHER - A Subtle Slice of the MeToo Problem

 There was absolutely an archetype that dominated the screens and ran its rampant tentacles through the society in which I grew into an adult.
 And man, nobody taught my generation how to woo-n-win a reluctant, even combative love-interest than the characters of my favorite Hollywood heartthrob, Harrison Ford.

 Side Note: it should be acknowledged that this theory is made particularly complicated when one has an ounce of kinkiness in one’s sexual makeup.
-Woo, pursue, chase-stalk-takedown…tussle-rassle-spar-kiss…yeah.
-That's a different set of worms for a later time, because it has bearing on my experiences with dating, with re-writing my traumas in a way I could control and even enjoy, and in who I eventually became.
+Woo, pursue, chase-stalk-takedown…tussle-wrassle-spar-kiss…yeah.
+That's a different can of worms for a later time, because it has bearing on my experiences with dating, with re-writing my traumas in a way I could control and even enjoy, and in who I eventually became.

 But at thirteen, when I wrote Steven Carlson all those notes?
 I probably hadn’t even heard the word “kinky” and if I had, guaranteed I had no earthly idea what it meant.
 (Even though I had been transfixed by big, bad Darth Vader towering over little Leia in handcuffs since I was five.
 And yes. 🤬 I was irate when I learned that he was her fahhhhthah, because it messed up all my twelve-year-old fantasies about HER turning him from the Dark Side.
 Or…something…)

 In the realm of standard flirtation, dating and mating, and in the realm of consent—whether vanilla, or especially amidst negotiating all the kinky fun fuckery—this is what I regret:

 Not only catching Steve Carlson in the crossfire between me and Queenie’s Court.
-The war had nothing to do with him, had been going on for years prior, and would continue well after we all graduated.
+The war had nothing to do with him, had been going on for years prior, and would (for them) continue well after we all graduated.